Tokyo Disney Resort

 Be aware that Japan has two national holiday periods that you will definitely want to avoid: New Year (January 1-3 and any associated weekend) and Golden Week (April 29-May 5 and associated weekends).

-I did print out both JR commuter train and Tokyo Metro subway maps in English from the Internet, and those turned out to be very helpful.
-(They are PDF files.
-If you get a pop-up from Adobe recommending you download the Japanese language add-on, I recommend you do this.
-Also, be sure to use a color printer, because the train lines are color coded.)
+We do recommend downloading and printing out both JR commuter train and Tokyo Metro subway maps in English, before you leave on your trip.
+Carry these with you in case you get lost or find yourself in a station with no maps marked in English.
+When you download the files, if you get a pop-up from Adobe recommending you download the Japanese language add-on, we recommend you do this so that the text prints properly.
+Also, be sure to use a color printer, because the train lines are color coded.

 - Yes!Tokyo – Tokyo Convention and Visitors Bureau